-Our mission is to maintain and enhance facilities at Melksham station, and to act as an independent voice of the station users.
+Our mission is to maintain and enhance facilities at Melksham station and to act as an independent voice of the station users.
 This is augmented now by similar objectives for Melksham bus services.

 Melksham is served by up to 18 trains a day on the line from Swindon to Westbury via Chippenham and Trowbridge.